-Once the engine is at the operating speed and at no load, the following governor performance adjustments can be made.
+Once the engine is at operating speed and at no load, the following governor performance adjustment can be made.

-- A. Rotate the GAIN adjustment clockwise until instability develops.
+A. Rotate the GAIN adjustment clockwise until instability develops.
 Gradually move the adjustment counterclockwise until stability returns.
-Move the adjustment one division further counterclockwise to insure stable performance. - B. Rotate the STABILITY adjustment clockwise until instability develops.
+Move the adjustment one division further counterclockwise to insure stable performance.

+- B. Rotate the STABILITY adjustment clockwise until instability develops.
 Gradually move the adjustment counterclockwise until stability returns.
-Move the adjustment one division further counterclockwise to insure stable performance. - C. Gain and stability adjustments may require minor changes after engine load is applied.
+Move the adjustment one division further to insure stable performance. - C. Gain and stability adjustments may require minor changes after engine load is applied.
 Normally, adjustments made at no load achieve satisfactory performance.
 A strip chart recorder can be used to further optimize the adjustments.

-If instability cannot be corrected or further performance improvements are required, refer to section on SYSTEM TROUBLE-SHOOTING to adjust the DIP switch positions and for other troubleshooting procedures.
+If instability cannot be corrected or further performance improvements are required, refer to the section on SYSTEM TROUBLESHOOTING.